Skip to Content

 The garden plants most likely to gain from treatment are more delicate seedlings, ornamental or food-grade plants, and potatoes that tuber flea beetle larvae may harm.

 The flea beetles’ rapid movement can make management more difficult.
-Understanding their nature and life cycle will make it easier to choose the best tactics, action, and times to lessen their negative effects when gardening.
+Understanding their nature and life cycle will make it easier to choose the best tactics, actions, and times to lessen their negative effects when gardening.

-A combination of cultural, physical, biological, and chemical methods should be employed to manage flea beetles when necessary.
+Cultural, physical, biological, and chemical methods should be employed to manage flea beetles when necessary.

 How To Spot & Control Beetles